 Where we are concerned about our ability to recover grants in the event of a project failing, for example because of the business structure, land ownership arrangements, or on-site risks, we may request that a standard security in favour of Scottish Ministers is placed on the property title.

 We expect that this will required for less than 1% of FGS applications, and we would normally only consider this approach for projects with a grant value over £250k.

 Where we consider this is necessary we will advise you whilst your application is being assessed.
-FCS will determine an appropriate length, ranking and scope of such security as well as appropriate review mechanisms.
+SF will determine an appropriate length, ranking and scope of such security as well as appropriate review mechanisms.

-These matters shall be objectively determined by FCS.
+These matters shall be objectively determined by SF.
 They will take into account a range of factors such as the nature and value of the grant, the nature and circumstances of the grant recipient and other circumstances specific to the particular proposed grant.